v-strings/GodTierArchiveWebsite/source/index.rst

 :doc:`clips/index`
 ----------------------
 A Very large Collection of LTG stream clips clipped from raw vods with VLC media player and ffmpeg.
 Very good source for making troll videos.
-They do have some dead air so some editing is required; I recommend a KHG Team Sony Vegas crack.
+They do have some dead air at the beginning and end, so some editing is required; I recommend a KHG Team Sony Vegas crack.

 https://archive.org/details/@delawn_sparwow